Music for worship

 The electronic edition includes words which congregations can use for orders of service and powerpoint projections.

-A braille edition can be ordered through the Church by email or calling 0131 225 5722.
+A braille edition can be ordered through the Church by email.

 Looking for music resources for children and young people?

 Visit our Children and Young People section for fresh and exciting resources to use during worship.
 Find links to music tutorials, Christian streaming sites, training workshops, and downloadable music.

 The Psalm Project